colbyprior/speedies/docs/8. Warbands/Undead.md

 ### Necromantic Magic
 *Spellcasting*

 This unit is capable of casting Arcane Magic.
 See the relevant spell list for a list of learnable spells.
-As an Arcane Spellcaster, this unit has an innate spell that is always castable and is in addition to other spells learnt.
+As an Arcane Caster, this unit has an innate 'Basic' spell that is always castable and is in addition to other spells learnt.
 It also only has a single weapon slot which must be a melee weapon and is unable to use armour or a shield.
-### Spread Plague
+### Spread Plague (Major)
 *Inherent*

-Bottom text
+If this unit Incapacitates or is Incapacitated by an enemy in Melee, that unit must make a Morale Check.
+If they fail it, they immediately contract the Plague.
+This unit is immune to the Plague.
 ### Undead
 *Inherent*

 This unit may not Run, but may Engage as normal (ie. up to 1.5x of base Move).
 If this unit would be Stunned, it is instead counted as Dazed.
-This unit is immune to disease (including the Plague).
+This unit is immune to the Plague.
 ### Fear
 *Inherent*